Missouri History Museum

 The Missouri History Museum in Forest Park, St. Louis, Missouri, showcases Missouri history.
 It is operated by the Missouri Historical Society, which was founded in 1866.
 Museum admission is free through a public subsidy by the Metropolitan Zoological Park and Museum District.

+In 2026, the board of trustees of the museum voted to change its name to the St. Louis History Museum, with effect from fall 2027.

 Facilities

 The Jefferson Memorial Building, built in 1913 with profits from the Louisiana Purchase Exposition, is the home of the museum.

 In 1988, the museum joined the Metropolitan Zoological Park and Museum District and began receiving property tax revenue.

-In 2000, the Emerson Center, a significant building addition was completed, boosting attendance and exhibition capacity.
-The Emerson Center, featuring a ground-to-roof southern glass facade, was designed by Hellmuth, Obata & Kassabaum, and included substantially more exhibition space, as well as an auditorium, classrooms, a restaurant and gift shop.
+In 2000, the Emerson Center, a significant building addition was completed, increasing attendance and exhibition capacity.
+The Emerson Center, featuring a ground-to-roof southern glass facade, was designed by HOK, and included substantially more exhibition space, as well as an auditorium, classrooms, a restaurant and gift shop.
 The Emerson Center was selected by the American Institute of Architects's Committee on the Environment as an example of architectural design that protects and enhances the environment.
 It is an example of a green museum.